sungazing8/Odin-landing-page/README.md

-This is a landing page created as part of the Odin project syllabus in order to practise using htm and css to create webpages.
+This is a landing page created as part of the Odin project syllabus in order to practise using html and css to create webpages.